Click on a little photograph to see it full size

 More on Pipy wheels

-Like Rappard's norwegian-style Mitzi, it has a carved design on the treadle.
+Like Rappard's norwegian-style Mitzi, the Northern Europeans have a design carved on the treadle.

 More on Rappard and Rappard wheels

 The Saxonie, Majacraft's only horizontal wheel, initially had its two conrods widely separated, as in the first two photographs.
 This arrangement apparently proved rather fragile, and later Saxonies look like the one on the right.
 They were discontinued about 2005.
 This style, with only the whorl between the maidens and the flyer in front of the front maiden, is known as Picardy.

 More on Majacraft and their wheels

 Sleeping Beauty wheels had a complex history.
 The full story can be found here.

 R.D.
 Maxwell was the maker of the wheel on the left, according to the paper label glued to the drive wheel.
 The label reads "Manufactured by R.D.
 Maxwell Cabinetmaker.
 Manufacturer of all types of high-class furniture."
 There is an address in Penrose, Auckland.
 In the Post Office Directory, R.D.
 Maxwell is listed as a cabinetmaker at that address from 1966 to 1971 and it is during this period that he was assembling Sleeping Beauty wheels for Baillie and Watts.
 The wheel closely resembles the later Sleeping Beauty saxony in turning and general appearance, though it has a screw handle and sliding tension, which was soon replaced by a hinged mother-of-all as in the second photograph.
 This wheel still has the plain legs of the earliest model.